In August 2001, during the second college wolf class for the summer, I kept

 a letter from a rancher who had befriended myself and the students in previous

 wolf classes.
-He still lives here and resides in a nearby valley
+He had lived in a nearby valley

-that has several ranches.
+that had several ranches.
 Having spent a great deal of time in this

 particular area in the past, I have found that many of these people do